thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 The vertical axis in each diagram is force.
 The horizontal axis is distance; either deflection or spring length.
-The force-deflection relationship of a cylindric coil spring of uniform pitch (refer to the RESTRICTIONS section) is linear.
+The force-deflection relationship of a cylindric coil spring of uniform pitch (refer to [Restrictions](../../About/Legal/Restrictions) ) is linear.
 The slope of the line is the spring RATE measured in force per unit deflection.

 ODOP:Spring produces information about four points on the force-deflection curve.
 As described in the